know-how-schmiede/PrintFleet/scripts/README.md

 - `setupPrintFleetService` installs PrintFleet as a systemd service.
 - `setupPrintFleetTelegram` configures the Telegram bot token and chat ID.
 - `updatePrintFleetService` updates the repo and restarts the service.
+- `CleanGitLokalRepo` removes ignored temp files from the repo (safe cleanup).

 Both scripts are designed for beginners.
 You can press Enter to accept defaults.